-The Chief Executive’s role is to lead the Management Team; provide quality professional advice to the Board of Directors to help it to make good business decisions; implement the agreed Business Plan and act as Compliance Officer to make sure the Credit Union observes all relevant laws, regulations, rules and policies.
+The Chief Officer’s role is to lead the Senior Leadership Team; provide quality professional advice to the Board of Directors to help it to make good business decisions; implement the agreed Business Plan and act as Compliance Officer to make sure HEY Credit Union observes all relevant laws, regulations, rules and policies.

-The Chief Executive reports to the Board with regular monitoring information and communicates the Board’s decisions to the staff team, motivating and supporting them to carry out the agreed plans and policies for the benefit of our members.
+The Chief Officer provides the Board with regular monitoring information and communicates the Board’s decisions to the staff team, motivating and supporting them to carry out the agreed plans and policies for the benefit of our members.

 Every year our Board of Directors approves an updated three-year Business Plan which sets out our long -term vision (what we are aiming to achieve as a credit union), and describes our strategic plans and objectives (how we intend to get there), and the resources we need (the people, premises and equipment we will deploy to help us).
 It also explains how will measure our success and check our progress.

 How do we write our Business Plan?

 Creating the Plan starts in the spring when the directors hold a Strategic Planning Event (sometimes called an Away day).
 The directors spend a day reviewing how things are going and what we’ve achieved already and looking at the prospects for future years.

 They assess what is happening in the wider world - the local, regional and national economy, the financial services industry, the political scene - and how we are performing as an organisation.
 They learn about new ideas and developments, for example things that other credit unions in Britain and around the world are doing, such as launching new products and services or improving the way they serve their members.
 Results of any Member Surveys and the views of our staff and volunteers are also carefully studied.